-DRAFT Attachment F – Glossary
+DRAFT Attachment G – Glossary

 Key terms in italics throughout the general order are defined here for clarification.

 Access Route Construction

 Construction, reconstruction, restoration, improvements and decommissioning of access roads, ancillary spurs, watercourse crossings, and erosion control structures for the purpose of accessing utility infrastructure.
 Includes vegetation management activities for the purpose of creating an access route.